Xitog/teddy/README.md

 You can create your own mod, it is only a set of pictures for the tiles and a [JSON file](https://www.json.org/json-en.html "a lightweight data-interchange format") for configuring the mod.

-Teddy is free and open source.
+Teddy is free and open source, licensed under the MIT licence.
 A binary is available for Microsoft Windows.

 ## Credits and history